shossa3/AmpML/README.md

-# Disease Classification using Convolutional Neural Networks and Mel Frequency Cepstral Coefficients
+# Disease Classification using Mel Frequency Cepstral Coefficients and using Convolutional Neural Networks

 # Overview